Position

 4. State of Nebraska

-The State of Nebraska offers Revenue Agent positions with a focus on tax collection and compliance.
-These roles are essential for maintaining the state's financial integrity.
-Key offices are in Lincoln and Omaha, where agents work diligently to support the state's fiscal health.
+The State of Nebraska offers Revenue Agent roles with a reasonable salary.
+They focus on tax collection and ensuring compliance.
+The state operates across Nebraska, with offices in Lincoln and Omaha.

 5. State of Georgia